-1.6 What are the steps each party must take pre-trial?
+1.4 What are the steps each party must take pre-trial?
 Is any technical evidence produced, and if so, how?

-There are numerous steps a party must take in the lead-up to the trial.
-The Federal Court Practice Note, "Intellectual Property Practice Note (IP-1)", provides some examples of special steps which may be ordered to be undertaken in patent matters.
-For example, the Court may order that the parties file a technical primer to assist the Court
+There are numerous steps a party must take in the lead up to the trial.
+A new practice note in the Federal Court, IP1, provides some examples of special steps which may be ordered to be undertaken in patent matters (e.g. the court may also order that the parties file a technical primer to assist the court).

-The first step in the proceeding is the pleading of each party's case (a statement of claim, a defence and any cross-claim, defence to cross-claim and replies).
+The first step is the pleading of each party's case (a statement of claim, a defence and any cross-claim, defence to cross-claim and replies).